Wham Paymaster robbery: Background

 There had never been an attack by highwaymen upon a paymaster within Arizona Territory prior to May 1889.
 Despite this, there were several factors favoring such an attack.
 At the time, the territory was remote and had only a small and scattered population.
-Many residents of Arizona Territory held the U.S. Federal government in low regard, feeling it ruled the territory from Washington with little interest in the territorial residents' well-being.
-Compounding this was the fact that most white residents of Arizona had been either Confederates or Confederate sympathizers during the American Civil War.
+Many residents of Arizona Territory held the U.S. federal government in low regard, feeling it ruled the territory from Washington with little interest in the territorial residents' well-being.
+Compounding this was that most white residents of Arizona had been either Confederates or Confederate sympathizers during the American Civil War.
 Decades of hostilities between Washington and the Church of Jesus Christ of Latter-day Saints left hard feelings among the territory's Mormon population.
 Recent efforts to enforce the Edmunds Act, which made polygamy a felony, had increased anger among this group.
-Finally, strong racial biases held by the white population against black soldiers were exacerbated by Mormon teachings that placed blacks on a lower rung of society.
+Finally, strong racial biases held by the white population against black soldiers may have been exacerbated by Mormon teachings that placed blacks on a "lowly rung of the social ladder".
 This led to a situation where some area residents could have rationalized that the payroll would have been better spent supporting the local communities instead of in the hands of black soldiers, who were seen as likely to spend it on immoral pursuits.

 The road to Fort Thomas went southwest to the town of Bonita before turning north and following the western side of Mount Graham.
 About 25 mi from Fort Grant the road entered a pass leading to the Gila River valley.
 Wham's convoy reached Cedar Springs, in the pass, around noon and swapped their mules for a fresh set that were waiting at the NN ranch.
 Campbell, whose horse was faster than Wham's wagons, waited at a stagecoach half-way station a short distance further down the road.
 The station was operated by Mormon polygamist Wiley Holladay.
 Holladay was away that day, leaving his wives, Harriet and Eliza, to run the place.
 Wham and his escort reached the station around 12:45 pm, at which time Campbell rejoined the group.